denoland/std/.github/CONTRIBUTING.md

 1. [`@param`](https://jsdoc.app/tags-param) tags for each parameter and a [`@returns`](https://jsdoc.app/tags-returns) tag, if the symbol is a function.
-1. A least one example code snippet using the [`@example`](https://jsdoc.app/tags-example) tag and a title.
+1. At least one example code snippet using the [`@example`](https://jsdoc.app/tags-example) tag and a title.
 The code reproducible when copied and pasted as a script.